davidgiven/cpm65/README.md

     `STAT` or `DINFO`.
 Files for each drive and user are stored in separate subdirectories.
 All 16 drives are supported (in directories `A` to `O`).

+  - Drive `B` (i.e. `/B/` on the storage device) contains some neo6502-specific utilitied.
+This are in no way complete, or documented.

   - The console is 53x30.
 It has a SCREEN driver.

 ### Supported programs